-- Completed applications must be submitted through the ACLS Online Fellowship Application system (ofa.acls.org) no later than 9 p.m.
-Eastern Standard Time, October 24, 2012.
+- Completed applications must be submitted through the ACLS online fellowship and grant administration system (ofa.acls.org) no later than 9 pm Eastern Daylight Time, October 24, 2018.

-- Notifications will be sent by late March 2013.
+- Notifications will be sent via email by late March 2019.

-ACLS invites applications for the Henry Luce Foundation/ACLS Dissertation Fellowships in American Art designated for graduate students in any stage of Ph.D. dissertation research or writing.
-Ten fellowships are available for a non-renewable, one-year term beginning between June and September 2013 for the 2013-2014 academic year.
-The fellowships may be carried out in residence at the Fellow's home institution, abroad, or at another appropriate site for the research.
-The fellowships, however, may not be used to defray tuition costs or be held concurrently with any other major fellowship or grant.
+ACLS invites applications for Luce/ACLS Dissertation Fellowships in American Art, which are designated for graduate students at any stage of PhD dissertation research or writing.
+Ten fellowships are available for a non-renewable, one-year term beginning between June and September 2019 for the 2019-20 academic year.
+The fellowships may be carried out in residence at the fellow's home institution, abroad, or at another appropriate site for the research.
+The fellowships may not be used to defray tuition costs or be held concurrently with any other major fellowship or grant.

 - have a dissertation focused on a topic in the history of the visual arts of the United States.
-Although the topic may be historically and/or theoretically grounded, attention to the art object and/or image should be foremost.
-Projects must be object-oriented and use art-historical or visual studies approaches; proposals whose emphases are predominantly socio-historical will not be considered.
+Projects should be focused foremost on the art object and/or image and employ an art-historical or visual studies approach.
+Although the topic may be historically and/or theoretically grounded, proposals whose emphases are predominantly socio-historical will not be considered.

 - have not previously applied for this fellowship more than once.